Melissa Conrad Stöppler, MD

 - feeling like one is dying.

-Studies indicate that men seem to experience different types of effects of anxiety compared to women.
+Studies indicate that men seem to experience effects of anxiety differently compared to women.
 Specifically, men tend to exhibit more psychological symptoms of anxiety, like tension, irritability, and a sense of impending doom.
-In contrast, women tend to develop more physical symptoms like chest pain, palpitations, shortness of breath, and nausea.
+In contrast, women tend to develop more physical symptoms like chest pain, palpitations, insomnia, shortness of breath, and nausea.
 Further, it seems that women with such physical symptoms of anxiety are more at risk for developing heart problems.

 Get tips on therapy and treatment.